gkapfham/www.gregorykapfhammer-old.com/research.md

 cite="Kapfhammer2016" %} and {% include_cached _popovers/paper_reference.html
 cite="McMinn2016" %} show how I have articulated a research agenda for the field of software engineering that stresses, for instance, the need for well-tested statistical methods.
-I have also written papers, such as {% include_cached _popovers/paper_reference.html cite="Alsharif2018a" %} and {% include_cached _popovers/paper_reference.html cite="Alsharif2018b" trailing="," %} that explain how to replicate my research results.
+I have also written papers, like {% include_cached _popovers/paper_reference.html cite="Alsharif2018a" %} and {% include_cached _popovers/paper_reference.html cite="Alsharif2018b" trailing="," %} that explain how to replicate my research.

 </li>